benspector-mls/7-1-3-react-context-router-review-f23/README.md

 )
 ```

-An `App.jsx` file that defines routes.
+The `App` component defines the routes.
 The `NavBar` component is rendered regardless of the current browser location (the current URL).

 ```jsx
 function App() {